kmlv/kmlv.github.io/_pages/about.md

 ---

-Associate professor of economics at the University of California, Santa Cruz (acting while processing residency).
+Associate professor of economics at the University of California, Santa Cruz.
 My work is in microeconomics, behavioral economics, and experimental economics.